 After the request for mediation is made in writing to the school district, it is immediately forwarded by the school district to the local CDRC.
 A CDRC staff member will then contact the parties to obtain additional information, answers any mediation-related questions, and arrange the scheduling of a mediation session at a location and time that is mutually convenient to both parties.
 This is usually at a site arranged by the local CDRC.
 Special education mediations are typically conducted during the day, and usually take place within two to three weeks of the request being received by the CDRC.

 NYS law requires that special education mediations be conducted by a CDRC, serving each of the 62 counties in the State.
 Beginning in 1988, selected CDRCs expanded their services to include issues related to special education.
 Since July 1, 1995, all CDRCs have been required to provide special education mediation.
 These CDRCs are overseen by the NYS Unified Court System Office of Alternative Dispute Resolution (ADR) and Court Improvement.
 These centers are nonprofit, independent agencies that have over 10 years of experience in mediating special education.
-To determine the closest CDRC, please see the New York Courts CDRC webpage.
+To determine the closest CDRC, please see the New York Courts CDRC webpage(link is external).

 Each CDRC has a roster of highly qualified mediators who are not employed by the school district or by NYSED.
 The mediators are volunteers with various occupations, and receive special training needed to facilitate the mediation process.
 CDRC mediators attend a basic training program in mediation, followed by an observation/apprenticeship program.
 With approval of the CDRC, a mediator may then be eligible to take an additional two-day training on special education laws and regulations to become a special education mediator.
 After another observation/apprenticeship period, these special education mediators are then permitted to mediate special education cases.
 Periodically, as laws and regulations change, mediators attend informational update trainings, in order to maintain their active status as special education mediators.